or

 • Be mindful in busy spots: Like markets or bus stations.
 Just keep an eye on your belongings as you would anywhere.

-• Use trusted transport: Such as ride-hailing apps to avoid confusion or haggling over fares.
+• Use trusted transport: Such as ride-hailing apps, to avoid confusion or haggling over fares.

 • Stay sun-safe: Pack sunscreen, a hat, and a reusable water bottle, especially when you’re out in the highland sunshine.